Kala Pani (1958 film): Critical reception

 Kala Pani was theatrically released on 9 May 1958, and critic reviews were mostly positive.
 Bhaichand Patel wrote, "Brilliant performances and songs are highlights of this film."
 He commented on the performances of lead actors: "The facile charm toned down, the mannerisms off-loaded, [Anand] brings intensity and conviction to his role.
 Madhubala is effervescent, especially in the song sequence "Accha Ji Main Haari".
 The film [also] has some fine acting by Nalini Jaywant."

 Box office

-Kala Pani was the eight highest-grossing Bollywood film of 1958.
-It grossed 12 million, including a nett of 6 million.
-Best of The Year estimated the film's gross in today's value to be 2.2 billion.
+Kala Pani was the 8th highest-grossing Bollywood film of 1958.